Before forking out for heated gear, it’s worth seeing just how warm you can get using tried and true “analogue” methods.

 Though this is a fairly basic design, it works and is well worth buying as a backup or for your pillion passenger.

 - Can’t beat that price

-A correctly-fitting balaclava with neck/chest curtain pays off in several ways:
+A correctly-fitting balaclava with a neck/chest curtain pays off in several ways:

 - Seals in body heat